50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-The mix-blend-mode property in CSS3 specifies how an element’s content should blend with the content of its parent and background.
-It accepts values like normal, multiply, screen, overlay, and difference, allowing for a variety of blending effects to be applied to elements.
+The `mix-blend-mode` property in CSS3 specifies how an element’s content should blend with the content of its parent and background.
+It accepts values like `normal`, `multiply`, `screen`, `overlay`, and `difference`, allowing for a variety of blending effects to be applied to elements.
+This property can be used to create visually striking effects and interactive designs by controlling how colors and images interact.
+Blending modes are particularly useful for creative graphics and advanced visual styling.

 95. Explain the concept of CSS overflow property and its possible values.